QMSS-G5072-2022/Rudoff_Jackson/README.md

 # Rudoff_Jackson
-Folder for submitting my homework and other assignments in G5072
+Folder for submitting my homework and other assignments in G5072!

+*Contact Info*
+Email: jer2240@columbia.edu
+Phone: 614-439-0903